Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 - Private-house-servant, Farming-fishing, Armed-Forces, Machine-operator or inspector, Other-service, Handlers-cleaners,  Admin-clerical : `0`
 - Craft-repair,  Sales,  Transport-moving : `1`
 - Exec-managerial, Prof-specialty,   Protective-services, Tech-support : `2`
+- Another category is Unknown category `-1`, in case the occupation is missing the prediction will be based on other features.

 ` Race `
 - White : `1`<br>